 Suitable soil for Yucca

 The suitable soil for yucca is alight soil with excellent drainage that is a mixture of pit moss and coconut.
-The compost soil is the most suitable soil for better growth of yucca.
+The compost soil is the most suitable soil for the better growth of yucca.
 While changing the soil notice the following tips:

 - The most suitable soil for yucca cultivation is light and sandy soil containing 50% organic substance.